“The world is full of magic things, patiently waiting for our senses to grow sharper”

 Just a few of the other historical and natural sites of interest in the area include the following:

 Visible in the distance from Milk Harbour is Classiebawn Castle.
-Built by the 19th Century British Foreign Secretary Lord Palmerston, it was latterly the home of Queen Elizabeth II’s uncle, Earl Mountbatten.
+Built by the 19th Century British Foreign Secretary Lord Palmerston, it was latterly the holiday home of Earl Mountbatten.

 County Sligo’s very own ‘Table Mountain’, Ben Bulben (Benbulbin), is also visible from Milk Harbour.
 Part of the Dartry Mountains, it was formed from limestone and shale during the Ice age.
 Named after a Gaelic chieftain, it means “Gulban’s Head”.